 Construction materials and structures include minerals, plastics, wood, metals, and composites for roads, bridges, civil engineering structures, and buildings.
 They are used in a variety of forms, including powders, blocks, bulk goods, foils, panels, and stones.
 Testing facilities require servo-controlled test systems for compression, tensile, fatigue, and fracture testing of concrete, reinforcing steel, beams, and other construction materials.

 For circuit devices and circuit boards, tensile testing machines primarily tests for mechanical strain and fatigue life.
 Testing the mechanical durability and integrity of electronic components and assemblies is important to validate designs, improve manufacturing, and ensure the reliability of the final product.

-Using the tensile testing machine for a variety of tests, including adhesive, joint, interconnect and package testing.
-Tests include adhesive peel, micro-bending, indentation and die shear, and component testing includes contact spring durability, cycling and fatigue testing of handset components.
+Using the tensile testing machine for a variety of tests, including adhesive, joint, interconnect, and package testing.
+Tests include the adhesive peel, micro-bending, indentation, and die shear, and component testing includes contact spring durability, cycling, and fatigue testing of handset components.